jbranchaud/talks/embrace-the-database-with-ecto-2017-03-02/embrace-the-database-with-ecto-2017-03-02.md

 ^ Validation logic spread across 3 places

-^ Does this make anyone uneasy?
-DRY it up!
+^ this is a concern, I want it in ONE place

 ---